9 Month Old Baby Activities to Boost Development

 3. Ball Rolling

-Roll a medium sized blow-up ball towards your baby.
+Roll a medium-sized blow-up ball towards your baby.
 See whether he stops it or not.
 Then encourage her to roll it back.
 Even if she does not, applaud her.
 You can ask your spouse to join in.
 This activity develops gross motor skills, teaches about taking turns and imitating.

-4. Hide-and-Seen
+4. Hide-and-Seek

-Place a big carton and make sure it is comfortable without anything pricky inside.
+Place a big carton and make sure it is comfortable without anything prickly inside.
 You can keep a soft towel or blanket inside.
 Place your baby inside and tuck her in.
 Then pretend as if you cannot find her.
 On seeing her, give a squeal of excitement.
 Allow her to explore the box.
 This activity strengthens visual tracking, develops gross motor skills and social skills, and teaches object permanence.

 5. Clapping and Singing